Monereum/Monereum/monereum-examples/README.md

 1. By running a pre-configured Vagrant virtual-machine environment which comes complete with Monereum, Constellation, Tessera and the 7nodes example already installed.
 Bash scripts provided in the examples are used to create the sample network: [Running with Vagrant](#running-with-vagrant)
 1. By running [`docker-compose`](https://docs.docker.com/compose/) against a [preconfigured `compose` file](https://github.com/Monereum/Monereum/blob/master/monereum-examples/docker-compose.yml) to create the sample network: [Running with Docker](#running-with-docker)
-1. By installing Quorum and Tessera/Constellation locally and using bash scripts provided in the examples to create the sample network: [Running locally](#running-locally)
+1. By installing Monereum and Tessera/Constellation locally and using bash scripts provided in the examples to create the sample network: [Running locally](#running-locally)

 Your environment must be prepared differently depending on the method being used to run the example.